ElementsProject/lightning/doc/TOR.md

 You can then specify multiple `statictor:` options with different `BLOB`s.

-However, even if you have multiple persistent addresses, you can only announce up to one onion service (v3).
-This is a limitation of the BOLT spec.
 It is still possible for other nodes to contact you by those other hidden services.